nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design_interactions_create.md

 ## Create Condition resources ##

+Impairments and Underlying Conditions are modelled as a list of Condition resources.
-The new Condition resource to be added to the Reaonable Adjustment record is contained in a List.
+The new Condition resource to be added to the Reasonable Adjustment record is contained in a List.
 After successful client-side construction of the new Condition and Provenance resources, the Client must either:
 * create a new List instance
 * update the existing List instance